BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

   don't already have good rewards.
 * My own "BL2 No Wasted COMs" mod will make it so you only ever see mods for characters actually playing the game.
+* mopioid's "Booperlands" mod should be a mandatory mod in anyone's personal modpack.

 Bugs
 ====